tc39/proposal-defer-import-eval/README.md

 Our approach is pretty similar to the Emacs Lisp approach, and it's clear from a manual analysis of billions of Stack Overflow posts that this is the most straightforward to ordinary developers.

-#### Why not have a higher level sync evaluation API?
+#### Why not support a synchronous evaluation API on ModuleInstance

-A compartment instrumentation may offer an API for synchronous evaluation of modules, which could be compatible with this approach of deferred evaluation, but by having a clear syntactical solution for this use case, it can be supported across dependency boundaries and in bundlers to bring the full benefits of avoiding unnecessary initialization work to the JS ecosystem.
+A synchronous evaluation API on the module expression and compartments [ModuleInstance](https://github.com/tc39/proposal-compartments/blob/master/0-module-and-module-source.md#module-instances) object could offer an API for synchronous evaluation of modules, which could be compatible with this approach of deferred evaluation, but it is only in having a clear syntactical solution for this use case, that it can be supported across dependency boundaries and in bundlers to bring the full benefits of avoiding unnecessary initialization work to the wider JS ecosystem.

 #### What is the problem with supporting top-level await?